fvwmorg/fvwm/docs/NEW-CONFIG.md

 Introduction
 ============

+FVWM is completely governed by how it reads in commands, and hence at the moment, each command is responsible for parsing its values.
+There's been twenty years of this idea; organically growing out of control.
+Adding or even changing existing options to commands is a nightmare; there's no state being kept between commands (which would be good), and hence there's a lot of the same sorts of information being gathered separately, leading to a lot of duplication at the code-level.

+Changing the format is a great way of getting a clean break, and being able to rationalise the commands we have now, and need; moving functionality into other commands in an extensible way, which will also reduce the code complexity somewhat.
+You can't easily do this with the format we have now.

 FVWM's configuration format is line-based.
 This means, each line is parsed by itself, without any structure.
 This means, groups of commands such as *functions* have no structural representation, other than to end with a blank